RPE65: Structure

 RPE65 is a dimer of two symmetrical, enzymatically independent subunits.
 The active site of each subunit has a seven-bladed beta-propeller structure with four histidines that hold an iron(II) cofactor.
 This structural motif is common across the studied members of the carotenoid oxygenase family of enzymes.
-RPE65 is strongly associated with the membrane of the smooth endoplasmic reticulum in RPE cells.
+RPE65 is strongly associated with the membrane of the smooth endoplasmic reticulum (sER) in RPE cells.

 Active site structure

 The active site of each RPE65 active site contains an Fe(II) cofactor bound by four histidines (His180, His241, His313, and His527), each contributed by a separate blade on the beta-propeller structure.
 Three of the four histidines are coordinated to nearby glutamic acid residues (Glu148, Glu417, and Glu469), which are thought to help position the histidines to bind the iron cofactor in an octahedral geometry.
 Phe103, Thr147, and Glu148 surround the active site where they help stabilize the carbocation intermediate and increase the stereoselectivity of RPE65 for 11-cis-retinol over 13-cis-retinol.

 Reactants and products likely enter and leave the active site through a hydrophobic tunnel which is thought to open into the lipid membrane for direct lipid substrate absorption.
 A second, smaller tunnel also reaches the active site and may serve as a pathway for water, but is too narrow to transport the retinoid reactants and products.